Input controller API

 Establish a connection

-To get started using Viam’s SDKs to connect to and control your machine, go to your machine’s page on the Viam app, navigate to the CONNECT tab’s Code sample page, select your preferred programming language, and copy the sample code.
+To get started using Viam’s SDKs to connect to and control your controller and the rest of your machine, go to your machine’s page on the Viam app, Navigate to the CONNECT tab’s Code sample page, select your preferred programming language, and copy the sample code.

 When executed, this sample code creates a connection to your machine as a client.